“Dime que pasa,

 – Desperté Sin Ti, Noriel

 Some breathtaking moments — like the sun setting by the Nile behind the sand dunes of the Gharb Sahel (Western Desert), depicted above — are temporary.
-But the memory of it can last in our hearts for decades.
+But the memory of these moments can last in our heart for decades.

 This is one of those moments I will never forget.
-As a child growing up in Accra, I remember writing a short photo essay called, “My Journey Along the Nile”.
-In this piece, I describe my imaginary experience of sailing down the Nile on a felucca, crossing rapid-flowing cataracts, evading vicious crocodiles in my path, and engaging with farmers and fishermen I meet along the river.
-As an adult, I could finally see that my childhood imaginings of the Nile were surprisingly not far from reality.
+When I was a child growing up in Accra, I remember writing a short photo essay for my Social Science class called “My Journey Along the Nile River”.
+In this piece, I described my imaginary experience of sailing down the Nile on a felucca, crossing rapid-flowing cataracts, evading vicious crocodiles in my path, and engaging with farmers and fishermen I meet along the river.
+As an adult visiting Aswan and Upper Egypt for the first time last October, I could finally see that my childhood imaginings of the Nile were surprisingly not far from reality.

 I will return, إن شاء الله.